Ever: Mitigating Hallucination in Large Language Models through Real-Time Verification and Rectification: Experiment of Prompting-based Hallucination Rectification

-\textbf{Extrinsic Hallucination Analysis.} In the biography geneartion task, we conduct a human annotation analysis of the 300 instances that are classified as "Not Enough Info" (NEI).
+\textbf{Extrinsic Hallucination Analysis.} In the biography generation task, we conduct a human annotation analysis of the 300 instances that are classified as "Not Enough Info" (NEI).
 Here, we define three distinct categories of extrinsic hallucination, as showed in table \ref{tab:extrinsic}.
 The most prevalent cases, found in 65\% of cases, is that the evidence provided does not directly contain relevant information to support or contradict.
 The second most common error of the generated text, accounting for 15\% of the instances, is that while the evidence is relevant, it requires additional inference.
 Also, 9\% of cases involve subjective, opinion-based or interpretative content that is hard to classify objectively.
-Finally, our findings reveal that \textsc{Ever} incorrectly categorizes 11\% of examples as "Not Enough Info" (NEI), despite these instances actually being supportive or contradictory.
-Nevertheless, the high accuracy of NEI-classified examples demonstrates both \textsc{Ever}'s strong performance and the practicality of user warnings, cautioning against potential lack of factuality.
+Finally, our findings reveal that \textsc{EVER} incorrectly categorizes 11\% of examples as "Not Enough Info" (NEI), despite these instances actually being supportive or contradictory.
+Nevertheless, the high accuracy of NEI-classified examples demonstrates both \textsc{EVER}'s strong performance and the practicality of user warnings, cautioning against potential lack of factuality.

-\textbf{Efficiency Analysis.} Although the proposed active concept-level validation and rectification in \textsc{Ever} incurs time overheads, these overheads are typical in similar retrieval-based baselines.
-As Table~\ref{tab:runtime} illustrates, all three \textsc{Ever} variants demonstrate runtimes comparable to those of other methods in biography generation and multi-hop reasoning.
-The efficiency of \textsc{Ever} results from the simplification of tasks into shorter, few-shot, or zero-shot prompts and the parallel validation of extracted concepts.
+\textbf{Efficiency Analysis.} Although the proposed active concept-level validation and rectification in \textsc{EVER} incurs time overheads, these overheads are typical in similar retrieval-based baselines.
+As Table~\ref{tab:runtime} illustrates, all three \textsc{EVER} variants demonstrate runtime comparable to those of other methods in biography generation and multi-hop reasoning.
+The efficiency of \textsc{EVER} results from the simplification of tasks into shorter, few-shot, or zero-shot prompts and the parallel validation of extracted concepts.